RobinMeersman/Ember-OLD/Ember/docs/extra/classes/searcher.md

 - `name` (string): the file/folder which is searched after
 - `tree` (TreeView): the container

+When the search results in a null value, a messagebox will be showed telling the user nothing has been found.

 ## Helper-methods
 ```csharp
 private static TreeNode SearchRecurse(TreeNode root, string name)